Cart

 Thomas Jefferson

 “Polycrisis” has become the defining word of our time.
-The Covid crisis.
-The geopolitical crisis.
-The climate crisis.
-The crisis of trust and legitimacy that is weakening our liberal democracies.
 All these crises are connected, all reinforce one another, and all challenge our ability to understand and, above all, to act.

 Europe stands at the centre of this polycrisis.
 We Europeans need to think about the future of our democracies and what can be done to preserve them.
 We need to think about the military challenge posed by Russia and the challenge to the rule of law posed by both Russia and China.
-We need to think about what lessons to learn from the pandemic and about how to prevent the climate crisis making the pandemic look like a cakewalk.
+We need to think how we take responsibility for our security now that the US is unwilling to keep its historic contribution to stability in Europe.
+We need to think how to switch from techno-populism to a techno-realism that uses technology as a way to enhance human progress without jeopardising it.
+More than anything, to be able to do all the above, we need to think about how we stop our planet going up in flames.

 So many questions.
 So hard to find answers.

-That is why The Pop Up Wake Up Europe!
-Film Festival is so important.
+That is why our Wake Up Europe campaign is so important.

-We want to help Europeans to understand what is going on and to motivate civil society to think, to discuss and to act.
+We want to help Europeans to understand what is going on, to abandon complacency and slumber and to think, to discuss and to act against the historic challenges and the dark forces which are bringing us back.
 Together.

-In the vision of the founders of the Wake-Up Europe Festival, Bill Emmott, former editor of The Economist and globally renowned author, Annalisa Piras, award-winning filmmaker and journalist, and their new partner John Hooper, Florence resident, author and Italy correspondent of The Economist, high quality creative documentaries change perceptions, cultures, conversations and, potentially, the way we see the world.
+In the vision of the founders of the Wake-Up Europe Project, Bill Emmott, former editor of The Economist and globally renowned author, Annalisa Piras, award-winning filmmaker, journalist and campaigner, and their new partner John Hooper, author and Italy correspondent of The Economist, high quality creative documentaries change perceptions, cultures, conversations and, potentially, the way we see the world.

-The WUE Festival was created in 2019 by The London Wake Up Europe Foundation, an educational, non-profit, conceived by Piras and Emmott , on the strength of the success of a decade of experience of screenings with debates throughout Europe, in academic institutions ranging from Oxford, Cambridge, Eton, Edinburgh, Dublin, Universitè Catholique of Louvain, European University Institute, LUISS and Ca’ Foscari, to civic institutions such as city councils in Finland or the Italian Parliament.
+Since 2013 the Wake Europe campaign, an educational, non-profit project, conceived by Piras and Emmott, has been holding hundreds of screenings with debates throughout Europe, in academic institutions ranging from Oxford, Cambridge, Eton, Edinburgh, Dublin, Universitè Catholique of Louvain, European University Institute, LUISS and Ca’ Foscari, to civic institutions such as city councils in Finland or the Italian Parliament.

-As always, we will encourage and support all citizens and civic institutions in organising their own free Wake Up Europe satellite events to watch extraordinary documentaries and to engage in thought provoking debates to help us wake up to our common challenges.
+As the polycrisis besieging us accelerate in intensity and speed, reactionary forces push the boundaries of the international rule of law.
+We encourage and support all citizens and civic institutions in organising their own free Wake Up Europe events to watch extraordinary documentaries and to engage in thought provoking debates to help us wake up to our common challenges.

 The Wake Europe Project